White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 Updated at 3:50 p.m.
 ET

-Russian President Vladimir Putin won't visit the United States this year after all, the White House said on Wednesday, following an earlier invitation by President Trump after their recent summit in Helsinki.
+Russian President Vladimir Putin won't visit the United States this year after all, the White House said Wednesday, following an earlier invitation by President Trump after their recent summit in Helsinki.

 "The president believes that the next bilateral meeting with President Putin should take place after the Russia witch hunt is over, so we've agreed that it will be after the first of the year," national security adviser John Bolton said in a statement released by the administration.

 The White House said last week that Trump had invited Putin to the United States, but the Kremlin had been quiet on the offer.
-Russian officials had said they might be open to Trump and Putin meeting on the sidelines of an international summit such as the G-20, but they had not committed to a trip to Washington, D.C.
+Russian officials had said they might be open to Trump and Putin meeting on the sidelines of an international summit such as the Group of 20, but they had not committed to a trip to Washington, D.C.

-It wasn't immediately clear whether the Kremlin had formally turned down the White House behind the scenes, or whether the American side decided to foreclose its offer before getting an official answer from Moscow.
+It wasn't immediately clear whether the Kremlin had formally turned down the White House behind the scenes or whether the U.S. decided to foreclose its offer before getting an official answer from Moscow.

 It also wasn't clear upon what basis Bolton believes that Justice Department special counsel Robert Mueller, whose investigation Trump calls the "witch hunt" to which Bolton alluded, might be finished by Dec.
 31.

-Note: An earlier version of this story misspelled Sen. Lindsey Graham's first name as Lindsay.
-In addition, the story incorrectly referred to the Senate Foreign Relations Committee as the Foreign Affairs Committee.